MatAtBread/nodent/README.md

 		fn = testDefault() ;	// testDefault is async
 	return await fn ;

-As discussed at the beginning, the type funcback signature means that the un-awaited return from an async function is directly compatible with Promises, so that you can pass them into the Promise constructor:
+As discussed at the beginning, the ES5 type of an async function depends on whether the directive is `"use nodent-es7"` or `"use nodent-promises"`.
+For the -es7 directive the ES5 type is a 'funcback' function:

+	"use nodent-es7" ;
+	async function f() { return true ; }
+	var x = f ;	// 'x' = function($return,$error) { ... }
+	// Call x via compilation
+	await x ;
+	// Call x from ES5
+	x(function(result){ ... },function(error){ ... }) ;

+For -promises the return is Promise, in line with the ES7 specification:

+	"use nodent-promise" ;
-	async function myFunc(arg) {
+	async function f() { return true ; }
-		// ...
-	}

-	var p = new Promise(myFunc(100)) ;
+	var x = f ;	// 'x' = a Promise
-	p.then(...);
+	// Call x
+	await x ;
+	// Call x from ES5
+	x.then(function(result){ ... },function(error){ ... }) ;

 Nodent async functions don't themselves require Promises - their use if entirely optional.

 Function.prototype.toString & arguments
 ---------------------------------------
 Since fn.toString() is a run-time feature of JavaScript, the string you get back is the trans-compiled source, not the original source.
 This can be useful to see what Nodent did to your code.

 The JavaScript arguments value is problematic in async functions.
 Typically you will only ever see two values - $return and $error.
 This can make implementing variable argument functions difficult.
 If you must do this either use type-testing of each parameter, or implement your async function 'by hand':

 	// Can be 'await'ed like an async function function varArgs() {